romegasoftware/GCP-Update-Firewall-Rules/readme.md

 ### Manually Adding The Cloud Run

-These are the steps to manually add the function to the project, if you choose to not do the automated setup in the previous step:
+These are the steps to manually add the function to the project if you choose not to do the automated setup in the previous step:

 - Setup a Python 3.12 runtime.
 - Add the contents of `main.py` to the function.